matrix-org/matrix-spec-proposals/proposals/1442-state-resolution.md

    auth checks based on the events auth chain (e.g. they can't grant themselves power levels if they didn't have them before).
 2. For a previously rejected event to pass auth there must be a set of state that allows said event.
-At which point, a malicious server could produce a fork where it claims the state is that particular set of state, duplicate the rejected event to point to that fork, and send the event.
+A malicious server could therefore produce a fork where it claims the state is that particular set of state, duplicate the rejected event to point to that fork, and send the event.
 At which point the duplicated event will pass auth.
 Therefore ignoring rejected events wouldn't